top of page

 • We detect poor water quality at the farm in one of our regular monitoring visits, we provide the farmer a corrective action to implement, and then our follow-up measurements indicate that conditions have significantly (and counterfactually) improved (more common).

 Note that we consider all fishes helped on a case-by-case basis.
 Fishes are not automatically helped—or considered as such—just when a farm enrolls in our programming.
-For more information on this, see our Global Impact page.
+For more information on this, see our Impact page.

 Why would farmers voluntarily make these changes?